 A5.
 Jeanette Betty Davis (born 1913 in San Francisco; died 2004), who married Edward Vanoss (1894-1969) in 1965 in Fresno, CA.

 Wedding photo of Dick and Arlene Davis, 1951.
-Seated: Phil Davis (Ruben's son), newlyweds Arlene and Dick Davis, Betty Davis (Ike's daughter and Phil's wife), Lena Davis (Betty's mother).
-Standing: Bob Davis, Arthur Davis (Ruben's son) and wife Helen Davis, Gertie Davis, Eddie Davis, Leo Davis (Ike's son).
+Seated: Phil Davis (Ruben's son), newlyweds Arlene and Dick Davis (Phil's son), Betty Davis (Ike's daughter and Phil's wife), Lena Davis (Betty's mother).
+Standing: Bob Davis (Phil's son), Arthur Davis (Ruben's son) and wife Helen Davis, Gertie Davis, Eddie Davis (Leo's son), Leo Davis (Ike's son).

-B. Ruben Davis (born c.1855 in Russia; died 1934 in New York) first married c.1875 to Ida Mostrofsky, who probably died in Russia.
-They had two surviving daughters:
+B. Ruben Davis (born c.1855 in Russia; died 1934 in New York) first married c.1875 to Ida [Chaya] Mostrofsky, who probably died in Russia.
+Two of at least four children survived to adulthood:

 B1.
 Mary Davis (born 1876 in Russia; died 1965 in New York City) married the storekeeper Sam Prigerson (born 1874 in Russia; died 1960) in 1899 in Manhattan and they had three children: